Ann Marie Buerkle Blog: That's Our Gal

 He also said he found it increasingly tiresome to see social policy amendments attached to spending bills that the Democratic-controlled Senate would never accept.
 “We’ve got to put together stuff that can actually pass,” he said.

-But an hour later, at the Republican fund-raiser, Mr. Schilling took a different tack, criticizing
+But an hour later, at the Republican fund-raiser, Mr. Schilling took a different tack, criticizing President Obama and the Democrats and leaving some provocative questions hanging.

 “You’ve got a president on vacation again, and we’re going to war,” he said when an attendee asked about the events in Libya.